mozilla-services/loop-server/tools/README.rst

 - ``_graph_expiration.sh``
 - ``get_expiration_estimate.js``

-Each redis keys have got a Time-To-Live so we know when it would exipre.
+Each redis keys has a Time-To-Live so we know when it would exipre.
 This script gives you an agenda of what amount of data will expire at which date.

 ::